 On the opposite bank of the river a large mural shows some of the manufacturing history of the town with carpenters at work.
 Don’t forget to peek around the corner where two enormous finches are waiting for you.

-Back at the Carlos III bridge look up on the south side and you’ll see what looks like a giant poster attached to the wall.
-This intriguing design came from students at the nearby La Encantá school and is based on work by the Italian street artist Millo.
+Back at the Carlos III bridge look up on the south side and you’ll see what looks like a series of giant posters attached to the wall.
+This intriguing series of pictures came from students at the nearby La Encantá school and is based on work by the Italian street artist Millo.

 A few steps away from the Carlos III bridge, still on the south side, is Calle La Paz (look for Telfy on the corner).
 Just along the street a mural pays homage to local teacher Gratiniano Baches who was instrumental in the success of the Rojales Public School during the first two decades of the 20th Century.
 He was also a passionate archaeologist and an important figure in understanding the Roman remains found around the town at the time.